Certora/Tutorials/07.Lesson_InductiveReasoning/README.md

 [^1]: The content was created for the course *Software Construction* for [MIT University](https://web.mit.edu/).

-- [ ] Follow the article in [Invariants](Invariants) to learn about invariants, their implementation in CVL, and the difference between them and rules.

 - [ ] Watch a lecture by Dr. James Wilcox on inductive reasoning for securing smart contracts - [Link](https://youtu.be/30BspXZs7q8) ([slides](Induction.pdf)).

 - [ ] Follow the [InductionLesson](InductionLesson) instructions to practice inductive reasoning and writing invariants in CVL.

+- [ ] Read about [invariants](https://docs.certora.com/en/latest/docs/cvl/invariants.html?highlight=invariant)  in Certora Prover, to learn about invariants, their implementation in CVL, and the difference between them and rules.
+- [ ] Follow the exercise in [Invariants](Invariants)

 </br>